dr-jts/crunchyblog/spatial-pgfs/index.md

 The `pg_featureserv` service provides an easy-to-use, easy-to-deploy web API for publishing spatial data from PostGIS.
 It's highly functional as it stands, and in the future we hope to enhance it to provide even more access to the rich spatial functionality of PostGIS.
+Try it out and let us know what you think!